Smooth Non-Stationary Bandits: Introduction

+In numerous decision-making problems characterized by uncertainty and limited feedback on the outcomes, an agent must judiciously leverage past observations to make informed future decisions.

+The {\em Multi-armed Bandits} (MAB) framework provides a paradigm for addressing this issue, as it encapsulates the fundamental trade-off between (i) exploration, i.e., acquiring new information, and (ii) exploitation, i.e., generating rewards based on available information.

+Further complicating this challenge is the temporal evolution of the underlying environment, a characteristic prevalent in many real-world problems in operations and marketing.
+This motivates the study of the non-stationary bandits problem.
+In the standard model, the adversary is limited by how much the mean reward is allowed to change {\em in total} over time \citep{besbes2014stochastic}.
+Formally, the {\it total variation} is defined as $\sum_{t=1}^T |r_a(t) - r_a(t+1)|$, where $r_a(t)$ is the mean reward of arm $a$ in round $t$, and $T$ is the total number of rounds.

+The problem within this framework has been extensively studied. \cite{besbes2014stochastic} introduced a policy that periodically ``restarts'' the learning process by discarding all prior observations.
+With total variation $V$, this policy achieves $\tilde O\lb (V^{1/3} T^{2/3}\rb)$ regret (i.e., the loss relative to the optimal policy if the mean rewards were known, as formally defined in Section \ref{sec:formulation}); see their Theorem 2.
+Moreover, this result is best possible.
+For any $V$, any policy suffers $\Omg\lb (V^{1/3} T^{2/3}\rb)$ regret on some instance with total variation $V$; see their Theorem 1.

+However, the total variation model may be too pessimistic, as it allows the adversary to shock the mean reward {\bf instantaneously}.
+Can we achieve lower regret by requiring the mean rewards to change {\bf continuously}?
+More precisely, suppose that the sequence $\{r_a(t)\}_{t\in [T]}$ of mean rewards can be {\em embedded} into an $L$-Lipschitz function, in the sense that there exists an $L$-Lipschitz \func\ $f_a : [0,1]\rar \real$ such that for all $t\in [T]$ we have

+Note that by Lipschitzness of $f_a$, we have $V\le L$, so we immediately obtain an $\tilde O(L^{1/3} T^{2/3})$ regret bound.
+The above question can then be formalized as:

+The answer is negative.
+In fact, although \cite{besbes2014stochastic} proved the $\Omg\lb(V^{1/3} T^{2/3}\rb)$ lower bound using {\em discontinuous} reward functions, an alternate proof can be given using Lipschitz continuous reward functions; see our Theorem \ref{thm:lb}.
+In other words, the impact of continuity is negligible compared to the constraints imposed by the total variation budget.

-This model may nonetheless be overly pessimistic for some applications as it allows the adversary to {\bf instantaneously} shock the reward function's slope.
-However, in many applications, the underlying \env\ changes in a smooth manner, e.g., temperature, demand for a seasonal products, economic factors, just to name a few.
+But there is more to the story.
+The Lipschitz non-stationarity model may still be overly pessimistic, since it allows the adversary to instantly shock the {\bf rate of change} in the mean reward (formally, the derivative of $f_a$ in eqn. \eqref{eqn:embed}).
+However, in many applications, the underlying environment changes in a {\em smooth} manner, such as gradual changes in temperature, economic factors, and demand for seasonal products, just to name a few.
+Furthermore, the capacity to abruptly change slope plays a pivotal role in the lower-bound proof under the Lipschitz model.
+This suggests that the optimal regret bound may be improved with a suitable smoothness assumption.

-This motivates us to consider adversaries constrained to choose reward functions that are {\bf smooth} in time.
-We model the level of smoothness by borrowing a standard concept from non-parametric statistics, called the Hölder class.
-As formally defined in Section \ref{sec:formulation}, a \func\ is {\it $\beta$-Hölder} if the first $(\beta-1)$ derivatives exist and are Lipschitz.
-In \parti, for $\beta=1$, our model recovers the model of \citet{besbes2014stochastic} with $V=O(1)$, which has an optimal $\tilde \Theta(T^{2/3})$ regret.
-By setting $\beta>1$, we constrain the adversary more than in past literature.
-This motivates the following question: {\it Can we break the $\tilde O(T^{2/3})$ regret bound (i.e., optimal bound for $\beta=1$) under smooth non-stationarity (i.e., $\beta \ge 2$)?}